 Although consolidated revenue is expected to be lower in the financial year ending 31 July 2019 compared to the previous period due to the disposals of the Cloverhill Chicago and Cicero facilities, La Rousse, and the Group's interest in Signature Flatbreads described above, the Company anticipates mid- to high-single-digit organic Underlying EBITDA growth for the financial year ending 31 July 2019 (applying the budgeted exchange rates for the financial year ending 31 July 2019 on a like-for-like basis and excluding any disposals) as improvements from Project Renew's ongoing cost savings initiatives take effect, some of which will already generate returns on investment in the financial year ending 31 July 2019.
-With capital expenditures and investments of around €120 million planned for the current financial year, the Company believes that margins will be able to improve to the low teens (approximately 12% to 14%) over the medium term as a result of the cost savings initiatives and efficiency and productivity improvements it aims to implement.
-Capital expenditures for Project Renew are estimated to be around €45 million and other capital expenditure is expected to be around 3.5% to 4.5% of revenue in the medium term.
-These improvements together are targeted to drive cash generation which can be used to further improve the Group's financial position and lower its Bank Covenant Net Debt: EBITDA Ratio over the medium to long term (for further information, see "Part 14 Profit Forecast - 14.1 ARYZTA AG 2019 Profit Forecast").
+With capital expenditures and investments of around \notin 120 million planned for the current financial year, the Company believes that margins will be able to improve to the low teens (approximately 12% to 14%) over the medium term as a result of the cost savings initiatives and efficiency and productivity improvements together are targeted to drive cash generation which can be used to further improve the Group's financial position and lower its Bank Covenant Net Debt: EBITDA Ratio over the medium to long term (for further information, see "Part 14 Profit Forecast - 14.1 ARYZTA AG 2019 Profit Forecast").